Skin burns in children are common and their management can be challenging due to the difficulty of assessing the depth of the burn in a child.

 Plasma glucose levels should be determined to exclude hyperglycemia.
 Severe hyperglycemia can be associated with impaired skin healing and should be corrected aggressively.

-Urea and electrolytes should be checked at baseline and on a daily basis thereafter the initiation of fluid replacement therapy.
-Urine output should also be monitored in children who are admitted at a burns unit.
-Urinary catheterization is recommended and the optimum urinary output should be 1 ml/kg/h.
+Urea and electrolytes should be checked at baseline and daily thereafter.
+After the initiation of fluid replacement therapy.
+Urine output should be monitored in children who are admitted at a burns unit to assess the adequacy of fluid resuscitation.
+Urinary catheterization is recommended, and the optimum urinary output should be 1 ml/kg/h.

 Treatment of Burns in Children

 Fluid replacement therapy should be initiated as early as possible.
-For the first 24 hours after the burn, Parkland formula should be used.
-Hartmann’s solution should be used whenever available.
+For the first 24 hours after the burn, the Parkland formula should be used.
+The Hartmann’s solution should be used whenever available.